micbay/RaceTimerAndController/README.md

 ![Dotted Note](Images/DottedNote.png)

-In our notes array, we will use a negative number to indicate a dotted note.
+In our `Lengths[]` array, we will use a negative number to indicate a dotted note.
 - `-1` = 1 + 1/2 = 3/2 note, 6 beats
 - `-2` = 1/2 + 1/4 = 3/4 note, 3 beats
 - `-4` = 1/4 + 1/8 = 3/8 note, 1.5 beats